Menu

 The Navigator Project

-The Navigator Project helps families and service providers collaboratively address child welfare matters.
+The Navigator Project helped families and service providers collaboratively address child welfare matters.
 Collaborative Decision-Making processes are out-of-court processes that encourage families to share their voices in decision-making.
 These processes include Child Protection Mediation, Family Group Conferences, Family Case Planning Conferences, Traditional Decision-Making Processes, and Youth Transition Conferences.
 See here for more information on Collaborative Decision-Making Processes.

 Resources